thudjek/CleanWebApiTemplate/README.md

 ### Create new project with Visual Studio 2022

-* Open Visual Studio and in "Create New Project" window search for ".NET Clean Web API" (should be marked as "new" if just installed)
+* Open Visual Studio and in "Create New Project" window search for ".NET Clean Web API" (should be marked as "new" if template was just installed)
 * Give your project a name and make sure "Place solution and project in the same directory" is checked
 * In next window select database you want to use (SQL Server or PostgreSQL)
     - Template conditionaly pulls code, nuget packages and configuration based on your choice